How to Choose the Best Wall and Floor Tile Colour Combinations?

 Black Tones

-One popular approach is to create a monochrome theme usingblack floor tiles and white or cream walls.
+One popular approach is to create a monochrome theme using black tiles and white or cream walls.
 If you want a subtler approach, try black accents in key areas, like the backsplash behind the stove or a feature wall behind a TV.
-MARQUINA NIGHT offers a sophisticated, marble-like pattern if pure black is too stark.
+Marquina Night offers a sophisticated, marble-like pattern if pure black is too stark.

 The Timeless Appeal of Grey